 Eytan joined the staff at B’nai Zion in the Summer of 2016.
-He currently supervises the USY and Dadima program and tutors b’nei mitzvah students.
+He currently supervises the USY and Kadima program and tutors b’nai mitzvah students.
 Eytan uses his graphic design skills to create ads for the BZ voice and various BZ publications.

-On Sundays, we join together as a larger community, both BZ and Mizpah Congregations together, to focus on Jewish values while learning in an engaging and fun atmosphere.
+On Sundays, B’nai Zion and Mizpah join together to focus on Jewish values while learning in an engaging and fun atmosphere.
 Machanooga, combining Machane (camp) and Chattanooga, begins each week with Shirah, energetic Jewish songs, and Hebrew vocabulary.
 We end the day with Chugim (electives), active personal exploration of living the values learned.
 Learn more here.